-- We provide residents opportunities to do two medical mission trips, during the 3rd year and the 5th-6th year.
+- We provide residents opportunities to do a variety of medical mission trips, with recent destinations including Vietnam, Togo, Moldova and Bolivia.

 - We provide support for high quality clinical and bench research while in residency.

-- We have an independent chief cosmetic clinic with the opportunity to do procedures on your own, while having faculty available for support.
+- We have an independent chief cosmetic clinic with the opportunity to perform independent procedures throughout chief year, while having faculty available for support.

-- We provide support for additional needs such as cameras, loupes and books.
+- We provide annual stipends for additional miscellaneous items, such as cameras, loupes and books.

 Goals of our program include:

 - To graduate highly competent technical plastic surgeons who have a passion to excel for their patients

-- To teach the breadth and depth of plastic surgery, and provide graduated autonomy in the Operating Room so when residents finish their training, they feel comfortable with anything that encounter in the Emergency Room or in clinic
+- To teach the breadth and depth of plastic surgery, and provide graduated autonomy in the Operating Room so when residents finish their training, they feel comfortable with anything they may encounter in the emergency department or in clinic

 - To provide a thoughtful analysis of the literature, and teach surgeons how to continue lifelong learning